couchand/force.js/README.md

  * `type`
    * the type of sObject to create
  * `data`
-   * JSON encoded field information for the sObject
+   * field information for the sObject

 Returns a promise which resolves with the Id of the newly created sObject.

+	#update( type, id, data )

+Perform an update to the specified record.

+ * `type`
+   * the type of sObject to update
+ * `id`
+   * the id of the sObject to update
+ * `data`
+   * field information for the sObject

+Returns a promise which resolves on success.

 	#test( apex_class_name )